 Elinor Ostrom Prize Competition

-From 2014 FEED funds the Elinor Ostrom Prize of £1000, awarded each year for the best full-length article published in the Journal of Institutional Economics in the preceding calendar year.
+From 2014 FEED has funded the Elinor Ostrom Prize of £1000, awarded each year for the best full-length article published in the Journal of Institutional Economics in the preceding calendar year.

 The 2007 Veblen Prize Competition

 In 2007 FEED was the major funder of a prize competition to commemorate the 150th anniversary of the birth of the American institutional and evolutionary economist Thorstein Veblen.

 This prize competition was for works unpublished or published no earlier than 2005.
 The prizes of £2000 each were presented at the EAEPE conference in Porto in Portugal on Saturday 3 November 2007.

 Winners of Category 1